 Question: "What should we learn from the life of David?"

-David was a man after Godís own heart (1 Samuel 13:13-14; Acts 13:22)!
+Answer: We can learn a lot from the life of David.
+He was a man after Godís own heart (1 Samuel 13:13-14; Acts 13:22)!
 We are first introduced to David after Saul, at the insistence of the people, was made king (1 Samuel 8:5, 10:1).
 This choice of king, or even having an earthly king at all, was against the will of God, and although Saul was anointed by God through Samuel, he did not measure up as Godís king.
 While King Saul was making one mistake on top of another, God sent Samuel to find His chosen shepherd, David, the son of Jesse (1 Samuel 16:10, 13).
 David was believed to be 12-16 years of age when he was called in from tending his fatherís sheep to be anointed as the true king of Israel.
 As soon as the anointing oil flowed down Davidís head the Spirit of the Lord departed from King Saul (1 Samuel 16:14).
 The fact that evil spirits were tormenting Saul brought David into the kingís service (1 Samuel 16:21).
 Saul was pleased with young David, but this feeling vanished quickly as David rose in strength to slay the Philistine giant, Goliath, and win the overwhelming favor of the people (1 Samuel 17:45-51).
 The chant in the camp of Saul was taunting as the people sang out the praises of David and demeaned their king, causing a raging jealousy in Saul that never subsided (1 Samuel 18:7-8).

 If you or someone you know has eked his way through life amid strife, conflict and continuous battles, then you might understand how David lived and felt throughout his lifetime.
 Although Saul never stopped pursuing him with the intent to kill him, David never raised a hand against his king and Godís anointed (1 Samuel 19:1-2, 24:5-7).
 He did, however, raise up a mighty army and with power from God defeated everyone in his path, always asking God first for permission and instructions before going into battle (2 Samuel 5:22-23, 23:8-17).
-God honored and rewarded this unconditional obedience of His servant David and gave him success in everything he did (2 Samuel 8:6).
+Throughout the life of David, God honored and rewarded this unconditional obedience of His servant and gave him success in everything he did (2 Samuel 8:6).

 David mourned King Saulís death and put to death the one claiming responsibility for Saulís death (2 Samuel 1:12-16).
 Only after Saulís death was David anointed king over the house of Judah (2 Samuel 2:4), and even then he had to fight against the house of Saul before being anointed king over Israel at the age of thirty (2 Samuel 5:3-4).
 Now king, David conquered Jerusalem and became more and more powerful because the Lord Almighty was with him (2 Samuel 5:7).
 David was so enthralled with bringing the Ark of the Covenant to Jerusalem that he omitted some of Godís instructions on how to transport the Ark and who was to carry it.
 This resulted in the death of Uzzah who, amid all the celebrations, reached out to steady the Ark, and God struck him down and he died there beside it (2 Samuel 6:1-7).
 In fear of the Lord, David abandoned the moving of the Ark for three months and let it rest in the house of Obed-Edom (2 Samuel 6:11).